SERVICE AREA · TEXAS

 One-hour offset.
 Honest about the constraint.

 Most of Texas runs on Central Time.
-Our managed Latin American office runs Eastern Time-aligned shifts.
+Our managed Latin American office is anchored on Eastern Time.
 The offset is one hour for most of Texas and two hours for El Paso (Mountain Time).
-Smaller than the offshore-12-hour lag, larger than the zero-offset Florida fit.
+Smaller than the offshore-12-hour lag, and a scheduling note rather than a coverage gap, because shifts are scheduled per engagement across the 24-hour day.

 Uniform across the US.
 No TX premium.

 The locked tier table lives on the pricing page.
-The structural reasoning behind every tier — operator, supervisor, bench, agency — is documented on the 4-layer ops stack page.
-For the sibling state page in Florida, see the Florida service-area page.
+The structural reasoning behind every tier, operator, supervisor, bench, agency, is documented on the 4-layer ops stack page.
+For the sibling state pages, see the Florida service-area page and the California service-area page, plus the Eastern Time siblings, the New York service-area page, the New Jersey service-area page, and the Georgia service-area page.
+And for the category itself, what a bilingual virtual assistant is, what one costs across the market, and when the model fits, start with the bilingual virtual assistant overview.

 Common questions from Texas buyers.